How to Keep Your Teen Athlete Safe From the Cold

 - Maintain a well-balanced diet.
 (Check out these breakfast and lunch ideas to fuel your athlete.)

-- Bring extra shoes, socks and gloves to replace clothing that becomes wet.
+- Bring extra shoes, socks, clothes and gloves to replace any item that becomes wet.

-Hypothermia is a serious concern for athletes when they play or compete in cold temperatures.
+Hypothermia is a serious concern for athletes in cold temperatures.
 Hypothermia usually occurs when it’s very cold outside, but it can also strike when temperatures are merely cool and an athlete gets wet or sweaty and then becomes chilled.
-Signs of hypothermia include:

 - Slurred speech